ssamadgh/WWDCsrt/README.md

 #### An app for Download WWDC subtitles

 ### Whats New:

+**version 1.5.0:**

+- Now you can get links of videos, pdfs and sample codes for each session you want and even for all sessions at once!

+- Now the app opens the destination address of your desired data in finder, after downloading them.

+- Some minor bugs fixed

 **version 1.0.1:**

-Now supports Fall 2017 video's links
+- Now supports Fall 2017 video's links

 ## Intro
 WWDC.srt allows you to download subtitle for each WWDC session video since 2013 in (**srt**) format.